natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-28-mix-cd-celestial-objects.md

 description: A special custom mix CD celebrating the birthday of a historian of science and astronomy enthusiast features 19 tracks corresponding to the brightest visible celestial objects.
 emoji: 🌌
 tags:
-  - 🌟 celestial objects
-  - 🎶 custom music
-  - 📀 CD design
+  - 🌌 Astronomy
+  - 🌌 Space
+  - 🎵 Music
-  - ✨ astronomy
+  - 🌍 Culture
-  - 🎂 birthday gift
 haiku: |
   Stars align in songs,
   Whispers of the night sky,